kxdekxde/browndust2-repacker-android/README.md

 A simple tool useful to mod [Brown Dust 2](https://www.browndust2.com/en-us/) bundles.
 Thanks to Bingle and Seggss&AN for the help with this repacker.

 #### NOTE: This tool only works with .skel files, not with .json files.
+And it uses an external [ASTC encoder](https://github.com/ARM-software/astc-encoder) by ARM-software.

 ## Before to use this tool: